Green-winged teal: Distribution and habitat

-Behaviour and ecology
+Behavior and ecology

 Breeding

 Green-winged teal are among the earliest spring migrants.
 They arrive on nesting areas almost as soon as the snow melts.
 In early February, green-winged teal begin to depart their winter grounds, and continue through April.
 In central regions green-winged teal begin to arrive early in March with peak numbers in early April.
 Nesting chronology varies geographically.
 In North Dakota, green-winged teal generally begin nesting in late April.
 In the Northwest Territories, Canada, green-winged teal begin nesting between late May and early July.
-At Minto Lakes, Alaska, green-winged teal initiate nesting as early as June 1 and as late as July 20.
+At Minto Lakes, Alaska, green-winged teal initiate nesting as early as 1 June and as late as 20 July.

 They become sexually mature after their first winter.
 The nest is usually concealed both from the side and from above in heavy grass, weeds, or brushy cover.
 Cattails, bulrushes, smartweeds (Polygonum spp.), and other emergent vegetation provide hiding cover for ducks on water.
 The clutch size ranges from 5 to 16 eggs.
 The incubation period is 21 to 23 days.
+The eggs are white to pale olive in color and measure 4.3–5 cm (1.7–2.0 in) in length and 3.2–3.5 cm (1.3–1.4 in) in width.
 The young fledge 34 to 35 days after hatching or usually before 6 weeks of age.
 Young green-winged teal have the fastest growth rate of all ducks.

 The males leave the females at the start of incubation and congregate on safe waters to molt.
 Some populations undergo an extensive molt migration while others remain on or near breeding grounds.
 Females molt on breeding grounds.